 Resident assistants are compensated with a single room in the residence hall to which they are assigned and a stipend of $1,000 per semester paid in bi-weekly installments.
 Resident assistants are not eligible for college employment benefits such as health insurance, the retirement plan, etc.

 During the summer, we do employ a smaller number of resident assistants as well as staff to assist us in facilitating the Summer Bridge program and managing operations in the Residential Life office.
 These opportunities are typically filled by current resident assistants who served on staff during the academic year prior to the summer of employment.
 Specifically, the available positions include:

-- Resident Assistants - During the summer months (May-August), we employ approximately five resident assistants in Spinner Place and in our summer buildings on campus to build communities in these facilities, coordinate programming, serve in a duty rotation to respond to emergency and crisis situations, and complete administrative needs such as check-ins and check-outs.
+- Resident Assistants — During the summer months (May-August), we employ approximately five resident assistants in Spinner Place and in our summer buildings on campus to build communities in these facilities, coordinate programming, serve in a duty rotation to respond to emergency and crisis situations, and complete administrative needs such as check-ins and check-outs.
 Compensation includes a single room at no cost, as well as a stipend of $1,200 which is paid in equal bi-weekly installments over the summer months.
 Summer positions are not open to new applicants.
 You must have served as a Resident Assistant either currently or previously to be considered for a summer position.
 Contact Dan O'Hara at 802.651.5913 with questions.